reidjs/grug-dev-translation/grug_dev_translation.md

 Given the choice between complexity or fighting one on one against a T-Rex, I would take the T-Rex: at least I can SEE the T-Rex.

-Complexity is a terrible problem that enters the codebase through well-meaning but ultimately very avoidable non unintelligent developers and project managers who do not fear the complexity problem or even know about it.
+Complexity is a terrible problem that enters the codebase through well-meaning but unintelligent developers and project managers who do not fear the complexity problem or even know about it.

-One day the codebase is understandable, and I can get work done, everythings good!
+One day the codebase is understandable, and I can get work done, everything's good!

 The next day, it's impossible: complexity has entered the code and you're in a very difficult situation!